Center of Mass and spin for isolated sources of gravitational radiation: Introduction

 \section{Introduction}

 \quad The main goal of this work is to define the notions of center of mass and intrinsic angular momentum for isolated systems and obtain their dynamical evolution when gravitational radiation is emitted.
-The evolution of isolated systems and its gravitational radiation naturally fits with the notion of asymptotically flat spacetimes.
+The evolution of isolated systems and its gravitational radiation is naturally described using the notion of asymptotically flat spacetimes.
 Thus, our approach will be based on this mathematical framework.

 Both in Newtonian theory and special relativity one can find a particular trajectory with the property that the mass dipole moment vanishes at this trajectory.
 This special trajectory is called the center of mass.
 If one would like to generalize this concept to GR, then the goal would be to find a worldline in spacetime with analogous properties to the one described in Newtonian gravity or special relativity.
 The first step is therefore to provide an adequate definition of mass dipole moment in GR.